Elchanan Mossel: Research

-Mossel's research spans a number of topics across mathematics, statistics, economics, and computer science, including combinatorial statistics, discrete function inequalities, isoperimetry, game theory, social choice, computational complexity, and computational evolutionary biology.
+Mossel's research spans a number of topics across mathematics, statistics, economics, and computer science, including combinatorial statistics, discrete functional inequalities, isoperimetry, game theory, social choice, computational complexity, and computational evolutionary biology.

-His work on discrete Fourier analysis and functions with low influence includes important contributions such as the proof of the "Majority is Stablest" conjecture, together with Ryan O'Donnell and Krzysztof Oleszkiewicz, and the proof of the optimality of the Goemans–Williamson MAX-CUT algorithm, with Subhash Khot, Guy Kindler and Ryan O’Donnell.
+His work on discrete Fourier analysis and functions with low influence includes important contributions such as the proof of the "Majority is Stablest" conjecture, together with Ryan O’Donnell and Krzysztof Oleszkiewicz, and the proof of the optimality of the Goemans–Williamson MAX-CUT algorithm (assuming the Unique Games Conjecture), with Subhash Khot, Guy Kindler and Ryan O’Donnell.

 Mossel has worked on the reconstruction problem on trees.
 He connected it to Steel's conjecture in Phylogenetic reconstruction, partially in work with Constantinos Daskalakis and Sébastien Roch.
 These result links the extremality of the Ising model on the Bethe lattice to a phase transition in the amount of data required for statistical inference on phylogenetic trees.

 With Joe Neeman and Allan Sly he established the role of the reconstruction problem on trees for the problem of detection in block models.

+Mossel discovered a ``dice paradox" involving conditional expectations.
+In his work he studied mathematical models of the Mafia and War (card game) games.